 peer_save_period = { secs = 90, nanos = 0 }

-## The block downloader config.
+## Block downloader config.

 [p2p.block_downloader]